#EndSARS: A day by day timeline of the protest that has brought Nigeria to its knees. | Nairametrics

 - Iconic images of the protests start to spread across social media spurring more young Nigerians into joining the protest to show solidarity.

-- Most motorists did not get home will early in the morning the next day, some as late as 3 am.
+- Most motorists did not get home till early in the morning the next day, some as late as 3 am.

 Monday, 12th October 2020